 Why Self-Discipline Is So Difficult (Yet So Important)

 Consistency helps us to move the needle forward.
-If you have goals you want to achieve or habits you want to adopt, you need self-discipline to be consistent with them.
+If you have goals you want to achieve or habits you want to adopt, self-discipline helps you to be consistent with them.

 When motivation fails to inspire you, self-discipline is there to help you get it done anyway.

 If you stick with the mindset that self-discipline equals deprivation, you might be holding yourself back.
-Instead, you have to think of self-discipline in terms of consistently doing things because they’re important to you.
+Instead, think of self-discipline in terms of consistently doing things because they’re important to you.

 When you do things because you enjoy them and clearly see the benefits of doing them, you’re more likely to be consistent with them.
 Mark Manson says, “Any emotionally healthy approach to self-discipline must work with your emotions, rather than against them.”